CIS registration and verification service

 The catch is that compliance test.
 HMRC reviews the status every year, and a single late return or payment can have them take it away again, dropping you back to deductions overnight.

-We work out whether you qualify, handle the application, and then guard your record so the status stays.
+Your CIS accountant works out whether you qualify, handles the application, and then guards your record so the status stays.
 Keeping it is the part most firms forget about.

 If you and your customer are both VAT registered and the work is reported under CIS, the domestic reverse charge usually applies.
 You do not charge VAT on the invoice, the customer accounts for it instead.